 Answer: A minor change involves a change in the designator, number, title, cycling pattern, and/or description.
 Such changes may be submitted to the appropriate Dean for approval provided that the essential nature of the course is not changed.
 The Dean shall consult with the Chair of the University Curriculum Committee before approving any such request.
 Be aware that other departments (or the chair of the committee) can still ask for full review of a “minor change” if they feel it is a significant change.
 All “minor changes” will be noted by the chair in the monthly agenda and/or at the monthly meetings.

 Q8: What is the difference between a "large" major and a "small" major?

 Answer: A “large” major is defined as requiring 48 to 60 credits in the major (no more).
-Large majors do not require a minor.
+Large majors CANNOT require a minor.
 A “standard” major is defined as requiring 30 to 40 credits in the major.
-Standard majors require a minor.
-Majors that fall between 40 and 48 credits required in the major may or may not require a minor.
-Departments proposing majors of this size should clearly justify their preference in this matter for consideration by the University Curriculum Committee.
+Standard majors MUST require a minor.
+Majors that fall between 40 and 48 credits required in the major may require a minor if they wish, but they must justify their decision either way for consideration by the University Curriculum Committee.

 Q9: May a Department re-use an old course number?

 Answer: No. Check with Matthew Bielawa (Associate Registrar, firstname.lastname@example.org) for available course numbers.
 To avoid confusing students, faculty, advisors and especially degree auditors you should never create a course using a number that has been used before.
 If the course you are creating is similar enough to the original course, we might be able to consider it a course re-instatement.
 If the original course was deleted very long ago (15 or 20 years ago), then there is a chance that you may re-use the number.
 This decision is up to the office of the Registrar, so again, check with Matthew Bielawa.